ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 24 complete B-block peals

-I have found 361 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [23 to 39] of round blocks where the sixes can be rearranged to give 24 complete B-blocks.
+I have found [272 sets of round blocks](oddblocks/oddblocks_24.txt) which together with some B-blocks exactly cover the extent in an odd number [23 to 39] of round blocks where the sixes can be rearranged to give 24 complete B-blocks.
 Here are examples of two sets of blocks which give peals.

 ### 23 round blocks, signature: 66:5+171
 ```